What is a Fishbone Diagram?

 Fishbone diagrams are also known as Ishikawa or cause-and-effect diagrams.
 They are a great means to understanding a problem.

 Emphasizing the understanding of a problem is innate to Lean philosophy, and can result in finding better solutions to real issues, which would otherwise be causing ripple effects across the process.
-In short, through the application of the collective knowledge of all partaking subject matter experts, it helps with addressing the right problems.
+In short, the application of the collective knowledge of all partaking subject matter experts helps with addressing the right problems.

 When is a fishbone diagram used?